ssdiaz/peg_jump_frontend/notes.md

 - [DONE] if you click same time again, unselect it; only for selectPeg
 - [DONE] a way to check the board and if won/loss
 - [DONE] if wins, saves player to list
-- [] should i be posting the tiles? and recreating the game with reset?
-Probably
+- [DONE] should I be posting the tiles? and recreating the game with reset?...no; seed data below

 Other things to do:
 - [DONE] Confirm Requirements